Collect troubleshooting data for snapshot deployment and repository problems in IBM Business Process Manager (BPM)

 Setting the trace string

 Note: Enabling this trace might slow down your system.
 This delay can lead to transaction time-outs and errors.
-Disable this trace after collecting the requested information.
+Disable this trace after capturing the problem to ensure the trace is not overwritten.

 General diagnostic information